bpype/blender-studio-pipeline/docs/README.md

 # Blender Studio Pipeline Docs

+## Installation
+To setup the environment to work on Blender Studio Pipeline Docs.

 * Make sure you have NodeJS installed
+* `cd blender-studio-pipeline/docs/`
 * `npm install`

+## Review Changes
+To review your changes by generating a preview of the site, this preview will update as users save any changes to the site's content.

 * `npm run docs:dev`
-* Refer to the [vitepress docs](https://vitepress.dev/) for how to edit the documents
+* Refer to the [vitepress docs](https://vitepress.dev/guide/getting-started#up-and-running) for how to edit the documents

+## Test Changes
+To ensure the site will build on production site without errors.

+* `npm run docs:build`
+* Refer to the [vitapress docs](https://vitepress.dev/guide/deploy#build-and-test-locally) for more info